-Last year, OnePlus’ move to release two models with the OnePlus 7 and 7 Pro caused a bit of a stir, especially given their limited regional availability.
+OnePlus’ 2019 move to release two models with the OnePlus 7 and 7 Pro caused a bit of a stir, especially given their limited regional availability.
 Some consumers missed out on the very best OnePlus experience, while others were compelled to break with the company’s more affordable roots.
+Then it doubled down in 2020 when the OnePlus 8 and OnePlus 8 Pro arrived in the same regions, so customers have a tough choice to make about which handset they prefer.
+So let’s dive into the differences and figure out which one you should buy between the OnePlus 8 Pro vs OnePlus 8.
+(Note: There’s also a newer OnePlus 8T, which you can read more about here.)

 OnePlus 8 Pro vs OnePlus 8: Specs and performance